nuxt/docs/en/blog/understanding-how-fetch-works-in-nuxt-2-12.md

 > **Does this mean we cannot redirect users to a custom error page like we did prior to Nuxt 2.12?**

 Yes we can, but only with `asyncData()` when it's about page-level component data.
-Simply use `this.$nuxt.error({ statusCode: 404, message: Data not found' })` to redirect and show a custom error page.
+Simply use `this.$nuxt.error({ statusCode: 404, message: 'Data not found' })` to redirect and show a custom error page.

 ## Conclusion